mvelazc0/attack2jira/README.md

 At the time of writing, ATT&CK covers 266 Techniques across 12 Tactics.
 If done manually, tracking this posture's state over time can become a tedious and challenging task.
 Blue/Purple teams require the proper tools that allow them to efficiently tackle this challenge and focus on whats important.

+attack2jira automates the process of standing up a Jira environment that can be used to track and measure ATT&CK coverage.

-attack2jira was first presented at [ATT&CKCCon 2.0](https://www.mitre.org/attackcon).
+Visit the Wiki to view the [Demos](https://github.com/mvelazc0/attack2jira/wiki/Demos). attack2jira was first presented at [ATT&CKCCon 2.0](https://www.mitre.org/attackcon).

+attack2jira has been tested on Kali Linux 2018.4 and Windows 10 1830 under Python 3.6.

 ## Quick Start Guide

-attack2jira has been tested on Kali Linux 2018.4 and Windows 10 1830 under Python 3.6.

 ### Installation